Gardening is one of those creative hobbies that requires patience and diligence.

 Put your plant and the planting media inside.

 Got a huge heavy pot?
-Fill the half of it with peanuts
+Fill the half of it with something bulku

 Moving heavy outdoor planter is a super daunting task.
 I. Hate.
 That.
 Thing.

-If you’re anything like me with many heavy planters in your lawn, I highly recommend trying this clever hack.
+If you have many heavy planters in your lawn, I highly recommend trying this clever hack.

-Fill your empty pot with foam peanuts until it fills the bottom third or half of your big pot.
-After that, cover the foam peanuts with landscape fabric.
+Fill your empty pot with something bulky until it fills the bottom third or half of your big pot.

-On the top of the fabric, of course, add your plant and your soil.
+On top of it, of course, add your plant and your soil.

-This brilliant trick removes A LOT of the weight and increases the drainage.
+This brilliant trick can help remove A LOT of the weight.

 Place a coffee filter at the bottom of the pot before you put the dirt in